bistro-its-berkeley/BISTRO-Starter-Kit/docs/Introduction_transportation_problem.md

 ## The simulation of daily urban travels

-The overall goal of the first phase of the Uber Prize is to find the *best policy* that will *optimize the quality of the  transportation systems* in Sioux Faux.
+The overall goal of the first phase of the Uber Prize is to find the **best policy** that will **optimize the quality of the  transportation system in Sioux Faux**.
 A *policy* is a combination of inputs on public transit operations and public transit financial aspects.
-Further explanations on input parameters can be found below ("The simulation inputs").

 To test a policy, we want to simulate the daily travels of a population of simulated individuals called *Agents*.
 This agent-based simulation is hosted by the BEAM simulator.
-During the simulated day, each *Agent* has a defined *plan*, i.e. a series of activites with specific start times, durations and in a specific order that he wants to attend.
-Throughout the day, the *Agents* will make decisions about what transportation mode(s) they will use to travel to and from their daily activities.
+During the simulated day, each *Agent* has a defined *Plan*, i.e. a serie of activites with specific start times, durations and in a specific order that he wants to attend.
+Throughout the day, the *Agents* will make decisions on which transportation modes they will use to travel to and from their daily activities.

+By simulating the daily traveling behavior of the whole population, the quality of the city's transportation system can be evaluated.

 ### What is BEAM?